mothership-ec/cog/src/Message/Cog/Validation/readme.md

         'age'           => '24',
     );

-Firstly we create and instance of the validation object:
+Firstly we create an instance of the validation object:

     $validator = new \Message\Cog\Validation\Validator;